FAQs: Small Business Administration (SBA) Loans for Agents

 How will I be able to obtain forgiveness for my PPP loan?

 To apply for forgiveness of your PPP loan, you must complete the application and submit it to your lender.
-You should not complete and return the application until, at the earliest, 60 days have passed since you received the PPP funds.
 Check with your lender to determine if you will be required to submit a paper version of the application or if the lender will be offering an electronic application.
 Your lender may have additional instructions for submitting the PPP loan forgiveness Application or may require you to submit additional documentation.

 When do I have to begin and end using PPP loan proceeds to qualify for forgiveness?

-A borrower is eligible for loan forgiveness for amounts the borrower spends during an eight-week period which begins on the date the lender makes the first disbursement of the PPP loan to the borrower.
+A borrower is eligible for loan forgiveness for amounts the borrower spends during a 24-week period (the “Covered Period”) which begins on the date the lender makes the first disbursement of the PPP loan to the borrower.
+The “Covered Period” cannot extend beyond December 31, 2020.

 What expenses can I spend the PPP loan proceeds on if I want the loan to be forgiven?

-At least 75% percent of the PPP loan must be spent on “payroll costs” in order for the loan to be fully forgiven.* The SBA is stating that PPP loan forgiveness for “payroll costs” for independent contractors is limited to “owner income replacement,” i.e., a proportionate eight-week share of the borrower’s 2019 net profit, as reflected in the individual’s 2019 Form 1040 Schedule C. If you do the math, you will note that 8 times average 2019 weekly net profit is 73.8% of the maximum PPP loan amount.
-Thus, there is a small amount of the PPP maximum loan that cannot be forgiven for independent contractors, regardless of the actions you take to document the use of the loan proceeds.
-This seems like an oversight by the SBA, but it is the inevitable result of the regulations that are currently in effect.
+At least 60% percent of the PPP loan must be spent on “payroll costs” in order for the loan to be fully forgiven.
+The SBA is stating that PPP loan forgiveness for “payroll costs” for independent contractors is limited to “owner income replacement,” i.e., a proportionate share of the borrower’s 2019 net profit, as reflected in the individual’s 2019 Form 1040 Schedule C. The SBA has clarified that, pursuant to the PPP Flexibility Act, borrowers can now attribute up to 2.5 times their 2019 IRS Form 1040 Schedule C average monthly net profit as “owner income replacement.”
+Since this amount is equivalent to the maximum PPP loan size for borrowers without employees, these borrowers will now be able to classify 100% of their PPP loan proceeds as forgivable “payroll costs.”
+This means independent contractors will be able to get their PPP loans fully forgiven simply by filling out and submitting the "EZ" PPP loan forgiveness application to their lender.

 No additional forgiveness is provided for retirement or health insurance contributions for self-employed individuals, since such expenses may be paid out of their net self-employment income.